How To Trim Your Eyebrows In 6 Easy Steps, From Experts Who Have Seen It All

 To finish the look, Halpin also suggests filling in with brow pencil, if that's part of your regular rotation.
 Especially if you've unintentionally snipped a few gaps in the brow—pencil is your friend.

-Trimming your brows is more of a science than an art, especially if you're in the market for a routine cleanup between brow appointments.
+Trimming and shaping your brows is more of a science than an art, especially if you're in the market for a routine cleanup between brow appointments.
 It's a simple comb-and-trim procedure, sure, but there's a bit of caution to mind before going in with a shaky hand.
 As the experts will tell you, a perfect brow trim is all in the details.
 Accidentally mess up?
 Well don't worry, here's our guide to growing them out.